DegorasProjectTeam/DegorasProjectLite/README.md

 To compile this project:
-- Open DegorasProjectLite.pro with QtCreator and build the project.
+- Open DegorasProjectLite.pro with QtCreator and build the project with the Qt 5.15 kit.
 - At QtCreator run configuration, add make install step, and deploy the project.
-- Unzip DeployData.zip to DegorasProject deploy and check in configuration files if the folders are correct.
+- Unzip DeployData.zip to DegorasProject deploy (folder with name DegorasProject_v0.9.0).
+- The folder structure should be like this:
+    - C:/Workspace/DegorasProjectLite/
+        - DegorasProject_v0.9.0/ (the deploy folder)
+            - bin
+            - lib
+            - data
+            - SP_ConfigGlobalLink.ini
+        - DegorasProjectLite/ (the folder with code project)
+- SP_ConfigGlobalLinik.ini contains the path of SP_ConfigGlobal.ini and this one contains the path of other files necessary for the software to work.
+If the folder structure is the same, it is not necessary to modify the paths in the config files.